-Calpe's business falls into two of the Solvency II lines of business.
-The table below summarises the performance of those lines of business.
+Calpe's business falls into four of the Solvency II lines of business.
+The table below summarises the performance of those lines of business on a gross and net basis.
 Figures are presented on both a gross assumed basis and on a net basis after all outwards reinsurance, including the TRL Quota Share described in Section B1.

-Figure 6a: Underwriting performance by Solvency II line of business 2017
+Figure 6a: Underwriting performance by Solvency II line of business 2018 - gross